Brian Rolston: Slapshot notoriety

 Rolston's frequent use of the slapshot became a specific subject of notoriety during his tenure with the Minnesota Wild.
 While Rolston was known for having an above average slapshot early in his career, his use of it on penalty shots and shootouts garnered NHL-wide attention and resulted in Sports Illustrated ranking his shot eighth all-time in March 2013, after Rolston's retirement.
 The advent of his unorthodox approach began after Jacques Lemaire, head coach of the Wild, mentioned to Rolston during a practice he had a dream the night before that Rolston used a slapshot in a shootout and scored.
 The very next day, in a game against the Vancouver Canucks, Rolston scored on a penalty shot, beating goaltender Roberto Luongo with a slapshot.
 After this, Rolston began to use the slapshot regularly in these situations.

 Personal life

 Rolston and his wife Jennifer have four sons: Ryder, Brody, Stone and Zane.
+Ryder currently plays for Milwaukee Admirals.
+Ryder was drafted by the Colorado Avalanche in the fifth round of the 2020 NHL Entry Draft before being traded to the Blackhawks in April 2021.
 His older brother is Ron Rolston, a former coach of the Buffalo Sabres.
 Rolston has been a resident of Traverse City, Michigan.